meleewarlock/CodeAlerts/README.md

 ### Real-Time Donation Alert System README

 #### Overview
 A Node.js project enabling live donation alerts for streamers, utilizing Express, WebSocket, HTML, and JavaScript.
+This prototype serves as a test project; while operational as is, some features may require further development, improvement, or might be missing.

 #### Features
 - Real-time alerts with WebSocket.